bluesky/databroker/doc/source/configuration.rst

     port: 27017
     database: filestore-production-v1

-which, likewise, can be overridden by environmental variables:
+which, likewise, can be overridden by environment variables:

 .. code-block:: bash